-Just in case you missed it, here are the details of the latest issue of Informer, which came out today.
-As usual, lots of good stuff, with great mix of feature articles, research pieces and conference reviews.
+Just in case you missed it, here are details of the latest issue of Informer, which came out on this week.
+As usual, lots of good stuff, with a mix of conference reviews, feature articles and the several obligatory mentions of the word ‘chatbot’.
 For further details see the Informer website.
 Or if you fancy becoming a contributor, get in touch!

 We are just in the process of putting together the programme for Industry Day at ECIR 2017, and as part of that invite speaker proposals as outlined below.
 If you’re interested in presenting, or have any questions, just drop me a line.
 Hope to see you there!

 This year’s ECIR conference will include an Industry Day, following very successful events at ECIR in recent years.
 The Industry Day will be held on Thursday 13th April 2017, immediately after the regular conference program.

 Unless you’ve been on another planet for the last year or so, you‘ll almost certainly have noticed that chatbots (and conversational agents in general) became quite popular during the course of 2016.
 It seems that every day a new start up or bot framework was launched, no doubt fuelled at least in part by a growth in the application of data science to language data, combined with a growing awareness in machine learning and AI techniques more generally.
 So it’s not surprising that we now see on a daily basis all manner of commentary on various aspects of chatbots, from marketing to design, development, commercialisation, etc.

 But one topic that doesn’t seem to have received quite as much attention is that of evaluation.
 It seems that in our collective haste to join the chatbot party, we risk overlooking a key question: how do we know when the efforts we have invested in design and development have actually succeeded?
 What kind of metrics should be applied, and what constitutes success for a chatbot anyway?